 How much screen time do you clock each day?
 According to a 2018 Neilsen survey, Americans spend 11 hours a day interacting with media, and most of those hours are spent looking at a screen.
 Many people start their days and end their days by looking at their phones, and their eyes are suffering.
-Exposing your eyes to too much blue light can lead to dry eyes, eye strain, headaches, blurred vision, and even neck and shoulder pain (source).
+Exposing your eyes to too much blue light can lead to dry eyes, eye strain, headaches, and even blurred vision (source).
 However, avoiding these problems doesn’t have to mean quitting your desk job or switching from a smartphone to a flip phone.
 We’ve come up with some helpful tips on how to protect your eyes from blue light.

 How to Protect Your Eyes From Blue Light